tangentlin/indexed-collection/README.md

 ### View

-If a Collection is seen as a table in a relational database, a View is similar to View in the relational database as well.
+If a Collection is seen as a table in a relational database, a CollectionView is similar to View in the relational database as well.
 A view is a read-only version of a collection with values filtered and sorted.

-A view has to depend on a source collection, and any changes on sourced collection would immediately impact the views output.
+A view has to depend on a source collection or CollectionView, and any changes on sourced collection would immediately impact the views output.

 To define a view, one would need to create a class based on `CollectionViewBase` class with the following